odriverobotics/ODrive/docs/getting-started.md

 control connection to the ODrive is interrupted.

 Each axis has a configurable watchdog timeout: `axis.config.watchdog_timeout`, measured in seconds.
-A value of `0` disables the watchdog functionality.
-Any value `> 0` will stop the motors if the watchdog has not been fed in the configured time interval.
+Set `axis.config.enable_watchdog = True` to turn on this feature.

 The watchdog is fed using the `axis.watchdog_feed()` method of each axis.
+Some [ascii commands](ascii-protocol.md#command-reference) feed the watchdog automatically.

 ## What's next?
 You can now: